Why Fish in the Golden Isles? There Are Plenty of Reasons, Starting With These Five

 While the Florida shores and both Carolina coasts garner a great deal of attention from the fishing world, the Golden Isles continue to be a world-class saltwater fishing destination — it's just that fewer people know about it.
+From Jekyll Island fishing to St. Simons Island fishing, there are plenty of fishing spots and piers to test your luck and see what you catch.

 So what does an angler have to look forward to here?
 A big part of the appeal in fishing off these islands is the variety of habitats: deep sea, surf, saltwater marshes, and inlets afford anglers the opportunity to pursue several different species of game fish ranging from monster tarpon to animated skipjacks.